FAQ’s

 Contact your relevant Head of Circulation to report that the item has been lost.

 The University of KwaZulu-Natal Library Interlibrary Loans service requests information resources that are not available in our Libraries, in print or electronic format.
-The Interlibrary Loan service is available to registered students, researchers and staff.
+The Interlibrary Loan service is available to registered Postgraduate students, Researchers and Staff.

 You can place Interlibrary Loan requests online using the ILL button via iCatalogue or through your online Interlibrary loan account using your Library account login credentials.